fsmMLK/inkscapeCircuitSymbols/README.md

 ## Sources tab

-In this tab you can create voltage and current.
+In this tab you can create voltage and current sources.
 The sources can be independent or dependent (contolled).

 This tab contains two subtabs, *Independent* and *Dependent*.
 The 'Apply' button will execute the action associated to the subtab that is on the top.